waynodiablo/Oystercard/pills/clojure.md

 ## Now it's your turn!

-Let's use some real data from the Open Weather Map API.
+Let's use some real data from the Open Weather Map API!

 http://openweathermap.org/API